-Organization (AKA: The Easy Way) (Module 3 of Business School Bootcamp) (off-site content) – Online CE Course
+Organization (AKA: The Easy Way) (Module 2 of Business School for Therapists) (off-site content) – Online CE Course

 PLEASE READ: This course is an offsite online program by ZynnyMe and has a separate cost in addition to the units purchased with Aspira CE.
-This course is just one module of a multi-module program titled Business School Bootcamp.
-When you click on the “Enroll in Course” button below you will be redirected to the ZynnyMe site to enroll, pay for, and complete all of the modules in their Business School Bootcamp program.
+This course is just one module of a multi-module program titled Business School for Therapists.
+When you click on the “Enroll in Course” button below you will be redirected to the ZynnyMe site to enroll, pay for, and complete all of the modules in their Business School for Therapists program.
 You can then return to this site to complete the exam for each module, pay for your units, and earn your certificate of completion for CE.

 PLEASE READ: Want to build your business and get CEUs at the same time?
-Business School Bootcamp is the largest online business training program for therapists, counselors, social workers and psychologists.
+Business School for Therapists is the largest online business training program for therapists, counselors, social workers and psychologists.

-***If this program is full you can get on the interest list for when the doors open next by clicking on the “Enroll in Course” button below and then clicking on the “Get On The Interest List Now” button on the Business School Bootcamp page.
+***If this program is full you can get on the interest list for when the doors open next by clicking on the “Enroll in Course” button below and then clicking on the “Get On The Interest List Now” button on the Business School for Therapists page.

 Organization (AKA: The Easy Way) Course Objectives, Description, and Outline